As 2021 gets underway, we’d like to highlight some of the outstanding achievements and publications of our clients, worldwide, during 2020.

 Walter Dellisantia, Ryan H.L.
 Tsang, Put Ang Jr, Jiajun Wu, Mark L. Wells, Leo L. Chan

-In this collaboration between the University of Hong Kong and the University of Maine, Dellisantia et al. use the unique CISME system to monitor respiration, photosynthesis and calcification in corals, in situ and non-invasively.
+In this collaboration between the University of Hong Kong and the University of Maine, Dellisantia et al. use the unique CISME system to monitor respiration, photosynthesis, and calcification in corals, in situ and non-invasively.

 Results provide insights into the effect of climate drivers on P. carnosa metabolism allowing predictions concerning coral health under future climate change scenarios.

-A joint Indian-French collaboration in which the CO650 was used to measure photosynthesis and transpiration in a desiccation-tolerant plant able to survive in the air-dry state and recover completely on availability of water.
+A joint Indian-French collaboration in which the CO650 was used to measure photosynthesis and transpiration in a desiccation-tolerant plant able to survive in the air-dry state and recover completely on the availability of water.
 Biochemical and physiological mechanisms for this remarkable ability are discussed.